 Satin sheen is greater than eggshell and matte finishes but less reflective than semi-gloss and gloss finishes.
 Satin’s glossy finish is ideal for family rooms, cabinets, and moldings.
-It creates a warm and cozy environment and highlights decorative features in the room.
 You can also use a satin finish on wall trims for a subtle luster.

 More Forgiving to Brushstrokes Than Gloss

-Satin paint is less likely to show brush strokes on walls than other finishes.
-Satin also doesn’t show roller marks if the wall is painted at once.
-And since it’s less shiny, it’s better at hiding imperfections than gloss and semi-gloss paint.
+Satin paint is less likely to show brush strokes and roller marks on walls than other finishes.
+Since it has a mild shine, it’s better at hiding imperfections than gloss and semi-gloss paint.
 But if there are many imperfections in your wall, a matte finish will offer better coverage when painting over cracks, holes, and uneven surfaces.